 Security - Hive Metastore

-When postgres.enabled: true, the chart deploys an internal PostgreSQL instance.
-The hive user password is defined directly in values.yaml:
+With postgres.enabled: true, the chart uses internal PostgreSQL.
+Set the hive user password in tdp-hive-metastore.postgres.password:

 tdp-hive-metastore: